ytgov/lagoon-healthandwellnessyukon-ca/README.md

    - Installation profile: Minimal
    - Configure site: as desired but site settings will be overridden shortly.
      The site email address should be `eservices@yukon.ca` unless advised otherwise by eServices.
-4. Override the system's site UUID from the value in `config/sync/system.site.yml`:
-   `ddev drush cset system.site uuid <uuid value from system.site.yml>`
+4. Replace the system site UUID in `config/sync/system.site.yml` with the installed value retrieved using `ddev drush cget system.site uuid`
 5. Import the template's default configuration: `ddev drush cim -y`
 6. Genuflect to the Drupal God: `ddev drush cr`
 7. Add the user created in step #3 to the Administrator role.
-8. Verify there any errors shown on the Drupal
+8. Verify that any errors shown on the Drupal
    [Status report](https://lagoon-healthandwellnessyukon-ca.ddev.site/admin/reports/status)
    are within reason.